 The last part of the jigsaw you need to prepare before you start pulling it all together is conducting some research on what is going on out there in your sector already so you know what you are up against.
 Learn who the influencers are in your sector and understand what they like, share, value and link to.

 Years ago I remember learning that you didn’t need the prefect page, you just needed your page to beat the competition.
-In a sense that is still true, but those who are embracing really effective content marketing are not being lazy by being just one step ahead, they are setting new heights in quality that is putting them streets ahead.
+In a sense that is still true, but those who are embracing really effective content marketing are not being lazy by being just one step ahead, they are setting new heights in quality that is putting them streets ahead of the competition.
 If you can afford it then I’d recommend striving to be the very best you can possibly be.
-At least that means it should be longer before you have to up your game again, which will save you time and money in the longer term.
+At least that means it should be longer before you have to up your game again, which will save you time and money in the long term.

 Look at your competitors and do a content audit on them.
 You wont have Analytics metrics but you will have Open Site Explorer and your experience to work from, so you’ll be able to make an educated guess regarding the effectiveness of their content.
 Most importantly, what content do they have that supports the buying process?
 Check it out to see how effective you think it is.
 How do you think you could improve it if you did something similar on your site?
 For example, if they have a useful buying guide, could it be made more effective by making it interactive?